Purpose of a strategy

 A strategy is not a one off exercise, something you do, because you feel you should… then you just put it on the shelf and never look at it..
 Oh, no!
 It’s a living, breathing thing.
 Everything you do, every choice you make will have an effect on your strategy and on the success of your business.
 Of course, you also need to make sure your strategy is adaptable.
 What are your core competencies?
 Think about what you would do, if your audience disappeared tomorrow, is there another market you could advertise your products or services?
 Is there a way to adapt your product or service so it becomes more attractive to your current audience?

 Russell Brunson talks about finding a Blue Ocean of perfect customers, where you identify a really specific niche within your market, where the ocean is blue and you can offer your opportunity to those customers.
 Being the market leader gives you the freedom to shape your niche, to clearly articulate why your offering fits their needs and because there is no one else providing exactly the same as your product or service then those who buy it will more readily identify with the contributions that you are making to their lives.
-By having a strategy which is adaptable, you will be able to plan for the long term, but also be able to roll with the punches, giving you a business that is sustainable and can be successful for years to come.
+By having a marketing strategy which is adaptable, you will be able to plan for the long term, but also be able to roll with the punches, giving you a business that is sustainable and can be successful for years to come.

 So, having some clear goals and plans on how to achieve them is totally the right thing, but you shouldn’t continue blindly if something changes.
 There will be parts of your strategy that fall by the wayside, and other things that emerge as you go along.
 That’s why I suggest having a long-term strategy, but having regular reviews and setting specific tasks that need to be achieved during that time.